-WASH ALL STUDENTS' AND STAFF HANDS, WIPE DOWN HIGH TOUCH SURFACES, AND PERFORM NAME TO FACE EVERY HOUR ON THE HALF HOUR AND AT ALL TRANSITIONS.

-- a.
-3:30 for Toddler rooms - 4:30 for Infant rooms - 3.
-Use 10% bleach water solution to spray on all mattresses and wipe off - Use 10% bleach water solution to spray and wipe off the changing table and refrigerator (inside and out) - 5.
-Use Windex to clean all glass/clear plastic around play area and cribs - 6.
-Toys should be removed from play (placed in "Yuck Bucket" and cleaned throughout the day as well as in the evening before closing - a.
+- WASH ALL STUDENTS' AND STAFF HANDS, WIPE DOWN HIGH TOUCH SURFACES, AND PERFORM NAME TO FACE EVERY HOUR ON THE HALF HOUR AND AT ALL TRANSITIONS. - 2.
+Take off all the bedding and place in laundry bag outside of door to be washed or to large laundry room when you leave - a.
+3:30 for Toddler roomsb.
+4:30 for Infant rooms - Use 10% bleach water solution to spray on all mattresses and wipe off - Use 10% bleach water solution to spray and wipe off the changing table and refrigerator (inside and out) - Use Windex to clean all glass/clear plastic around play area and cribs - Toys should be removed from play (placed in "Yuck Bucket" and cleaned throughout the day as well as in the evening before closing - a.
 How to clean all hard toys - i.
 Wash with soap and hot water - ii.
 Spray with 10% bleach water solution and rinse off - iii.
 Lay out to air dry - b.
-How to clean all soft surfaces (NO SOFT TOYS IN ROOMS AT THIS TIME) - 7.
-All hard surfaces (including floor & Tummy Time mats) should be wiped with 10% bleach solution and allowed to air dry after students have been on the mat - a.
-All soft surfaces should be sprayed with Lysol (NO SOFT TOYS IN ROOMS AT THIS TIME) - 8.
-Floors should be swept and mopped after meals, and during naptime.
+How to clean all soft surfaces (NO SOFT TOYS IN ROOMS AT THIS TIME) - All hard surfaces (including floor & Tummy Time mats) should be wiped with 10% bleach solution and allowed to air dry after students have been on the mat - a.
+All soft surfaces should be sprayed with Lysol (NO SOFT TOYS IN ROOMS AT THIS TIME) - Floors should be swept and mopped after meals, and during naptime.